Orchestra Festival dates and location

 Western Washington University Department of Music and The American String Teachers Association Washington State Chapter (W-ASTA) proudly offer a unique opportunity to have all aspects of your orchestra Program assessed by outstanding adjudicators, with an emphasis on providing a high quality educational experience through expert comments and clinics for every ensemble.

-Attending a state-level festival gives orchestra members an opportunity to listen to outstanding symphonic and string ensembles from throughout the region, including a performance from the Western Symphony Orchestra, under the baton of recently appointed Director of Orchestral Studies, Ryan Dudenbostel.
+Attending a state-level festival gives orchestra members an opportunity to listen to outstanding symphonic and string ensembles from throughout the region, including a performance by the Western Symphony Orchestra, under the baton of Director of Orchestral Studies, Ryan Dudenbostel.

-The State High School Orchestra Festival is open to W-ASTA and non-W-ASTA directors, as well as “non-school” ensembles such as youth symphonies and ensembles from private studios.
+The W-ASTA/WWU State Orchestra Festival is open to W-ASTA and non-W-ASTA directors, as well as “non-school” ensembles such as youth symphonies and ensembles from private studios.
 Orchestras outside Washington State are also welcome.

 Questions?
 Email email@example.com.